 Go to the TSC settings menu.

-Scroll to the Mobile Login section.
+Scroll down to the Mobile Login section.

 Enter your username and password.